- BeautyHub PRO

 Don’t skip cleanser in the morning.
 You may think that your skin is still clean because all you did was sleep, but it’s not.
 Your pillows and sheets can have dead skin, dirt, oils, and bacteria that can transfer onto your skin and clog your pores.
 Wash off creams and serums from the night before to prepare your skin for your morning routine.
 It allows your skin to reap maximum benefits from your skin care.

 Some say washing your face in the morning can strip the skin of natural oils, but it all depends on your skin’s needs.
 The best route for all skin types is to use a gentle, hydrating cleanser.
-POND’S Aloe Vera Jelly Cleanser is a unique formula that refreshes and hydrates the skin with natural aloe vera and vitamin B3.
+POND’S Aloe Vera Jelly Cleanser is a unique formula that refreshes and hydrates the skin with and vitamin B3.
 This gentle cleanser minimizes the appearance of pores and gives your skin a glowing, healthy start.
 Follow with POND’S Aloe Vera Jelly Moisturizer for a fresh, glass skin effect.

 This is one of the easiest self-care ideas to follow.
 After all, every little thing the body does requires water — even breathing while you sleep.
 This means, for eight hours, you're expending precious hydration without taking it back in.
 Drinking water upon waking up refreshes your body as well as replenishes your reserves.
 According to an article in the US National Library of Medicine, this can help you feel more energized and focused.
 It also helps with detoxifying the body and strengthening the skin.